 Parts of East Manchester were traditionally the centre of industrial activity and a legacy of industrial past remains.
-East Manchester has been the focus of significant regeneration and has seen change over the last 15 years.
-The area is home to Sportcity, the main site of the XVII Commonwealth Games in 2002, and home to the National Cycling Centre, Manchester Regional Arena, the National Squash Centre, the National Indoor BMX Centre, and the Etihad Stadium, home of Manchester City F.C.
+East Manchester has been the focus of significant regeneration, and has seen substantial change over the last 15 years.
+The area is home to the Sportcity, the main site of the XVII Commonwealth Games in 2002, and home to the National Cycling Centre, Manchester Regional Arena, the National Squash Centre, the National Indoor BMX Centre, and the Ethiad Stadium.